-The purpose of Presbyterians of the Past is to provide articles, biographies, snippets of information, digital publications, extended writings, and some curiosities from the past to facilitate study of those who have gone before and their contributions to the history of the Presbyterian and Reformed churches.
-It is hoped that these resources will raise the curiosity of students in school, college, and graduate studies along with their professors, as well as history buffs and genealogists, to follow up on issues of interest with their own research and writing.
+The purpose of Presbyterians of the Past is to provide articles, biographies, snippets of information, digital publications, extended writings, and some curiosities from church history to facilitate study of those who have gone before and their contributions to the Presbyterian and Reformed churches.
+It is hoped that these resources will raise the interest of students in school, college, and graduate studies along with their professors, as well as history buffs and genealogists, to follow up on issues of interest with their own research and writing.

 To be informed of newly posted articles click the “Subscribe” button in the upper right hand corner of the home page and fill in the form.
 There is also a “Contact the Author” box on the right side of each page.